 2. Click Next to continue.

-Step 2: Specify the intake form and questions to be included
+Step 2: Specify the configuration and the intake form setup

 1. Enter a name for your workflow.

-Now that this is clear, let's move on to the next section on how to work with Sastrify Form Builder.
+Now that this is clear, let's move on to the next section on how to work with Sastrify Form Builder to include additional questions in your workflow.

 The Sastrify Form Builder features an intuitive drag-and-drop interface, making it easy to create custom forms tailored to your procurement workflow.